vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: register_format(color_family, sample_type, bits_per_sample, subsampling_w, subsampling_h)

       Register a new Format object or obtain a reference to an existing one if it has already been registered.
+Invalid formats throw an exception.

    .. py:method:: get_format(id)

       Retrieve a Format object corresponding to the id.
+Returns None if there is no format with the corresponding *id*.

    .. py:method:: version()